 A house fire, debilitating back injury, dodgy cooking and a flooded sitting room — several riders reveal the strife they’ve had to contend with on Christmas day

-Four-star event rider Gemma Tattersall (pictured, above) recalls one unfortunate Christmas Day during her teens when her family’s home was flooded.
+Five-star event rider Gemma Stevens (née Tattersall) (pictured) recalls one unfortunate Christmas Day during her teens when her family’s home was flooded.

 “The Christmas tree was in the sitting room under several inches of water and we spent ages sweeping it out,” she says.

 The family spent the rest of the festive season in the study, surrounded by five puppies who were born on Christmas day.

 “It was certainly a memorable Christmas, but while I found it amusing I don’t think the grown-ups did.”

 Six-time Olympian Mary King was awoken by crackling fire during the night of 23 December 2001.